ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 The Transport Services API also delivers events regarding the lifetime of a connection and changes to available network links, which were not previously made explicit in sockets.

 Using asynchronous events allows for a much simpler interaction model when establishing connections and transferring data.
-Events in time more closely reflects the nature of interactions over networks, as opposed to how sockets represent network resources as file system objects that may be temporarily unavailable.
+Events in time more closely reflect the nature of interactions over networks, as opposed to how sockets represent network resources as file system objects that may be temporarily unavailable.

 ## Data Transfer Using Messages